taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Nicola Cavalcanti is sitting on a tree platform in a much quieter and relatively healthy-looking part of the forest.
 She seems to be stargazing, staring adoringly at the sky...with eyes tightly shut.
 Her ears and temple are also glowing, and her skin is also metallic and shiny all over.

-Nicola Cavalcanti: *"Lovely...50 years, and they really **haven't** changed their satellite sensors..."*

-Min: *"We were right!"*

-Nicola: *"Minkinha, does this mean you'll come home now?"*

-Min: *"Not until I get an **apology**!
-Why am I the only one who has to **prove** that my First Quest is **necessary**?"*

-Nicola: *"Do you really think anyone's going to give you an apology?"*

-Min: *"Since when is 'The First Quest shall be of the Reborn's choosing' a confusing statement??"*
+Nicola Cavalcanti: *"Minka!
+Where have you been??
+Do you have any idea-- ...are those World Government Peacekeepers??"*

+Min: *"Manuto must have set up a decoy at Gruta de Judeia.
+The Peacekeepers are plowing straight towards it, and no one else is crazy enough to expose themselves to World Government satellites."*

+Nicola: *"In that case, come back to the Central Hearth **immediately.** If they catch you--"*

+Min: *"I can't, Nicki, I picked up a stray..."*

+Nicola: *"An Exile?
+That far south and east?"*

 ### Page 3

 Nicola stands and stretches on the tree platform, which is just big enough for her to stand shoulder width apart and still have about 10cm from her feet to the edge.

-Nicola: *"The Elders weren't wrong.
-It's a big risk to take, and there's no 'undo' button.
-What's the damage to our groves out there?"*

-Min: *"Don't change the subject!
-Why didn't you say anything to defend me?"*
+Min: *"I don't think this one's an Exile...they have surface gear that makes them invisible!
+And a pet squid that can breathe out of water!"*

 Nicola stretches in a deep downward dog, reveling in the pose and wiggling with pleasure.

-Nicola: *"Why did you run away instead of fighting for what you believe in?"*
+Nicola: *"Minkinha, I don't have the energy today for your stories--"*

+Min: *"I'm not making this up!
+Share my sight, they're right-- shit, where'd they go?"*

+Nicola: *"Fine, move as quickly as you can, but come home.
+Do **not** get involved with Manuto."*

+Min: *"Why would I ever join that idiot--"*

+Nicola: *"**Minka**.
+Just come home."*

 Nicola's ears and temple abruptly stop glowing.
 She calmly goes into a [tucked handstand](https://youtu.be/XTEfIPjUuLo) on the tree platform, eyes still tightly closed.

 ### Page 4

-Min, ears and temple also no longer glowing, climbs down from the canopy, grumbling to herself.

-Min: **"Hmph!
-I didn't run away, I just came here to check the groves..."**
+Min: *"Nicki?
+Did you just hang up on me??"*

+In frustration, Min yells out loud.

+Min: **"I wouldn't even be out here if the Elders would just accept my First Quest, like they're supposed to!"**

-Below her, Asoka clings to the trunk of the tree and Iri clings to Asoka.
+Min, ears and temple also no longer glowing, climbs down from the canopy.
+Below her, Asoka huffs and puffs as they cling to the trunk of the tree and Iri clings to Asoka.
 Two of Iri's arm tips are over Asoka's ears.
 Asoka calls up to Min.

-Asoka: **"*We have to hurry!
-They'll get to your village by morning!!*"**

-Min tilts her head to the side, looking down at Asoka with curiosity.

-Min: **"So you're *not* an evil spirit...but you don't look like an Orbiter either..."**
+Asoka: **"Um...what?"**

+Min: **"Nothing.
+Who are you, where did you surface gear that makes you invisible, and why do you have a pet squid?"**

+Asoka: **"Iri's not a squid, they're a cuttlefish!"**

+Min: **"Whatever.
+How come you showed up with the Peacekeepers?
+Are you a spy?"**

 A dark rage suddenly flares up on Asoka's face.

-Asoka: **"*I'm not one of them!
-My name is Asoka Morei, and I'm a Biononymous of Green Haven Howes!*"**
+Asoka: **"I'm not one of them!
+My name is Asoka Morei, and I'm a Biononymous of Green Haven Howes!"**

 ### Page 5

 *--flashback--*

-**"12 days ago..."**
+**"24 days ago..."**

 Asoka clutches Iri, frozen on the steep path as they stare down the mountainside at a huge swarm of enormous, blurry, bloody, furry, four-legged creatures, distant screams floating up the mountainside like smoke...